openebs/openebs/k8s/demo/galera-xtradb-cluster/deployments/README.md

 ## Deployment Guidelines

 - OpenEBS recommends creating the Galera cluster with at least 3 nodes/replicas.
-SGo to the following URL for details: https://www.percona.com/blog/2015/06/23/percona-xtradb-cluster-pxc-how-many-nodes-do-you-need/.
+Go to the following URL for details: https://www.percona.com/blog/2015/06/23/percona-xtradb-cluster-pxc-how-many-nodes-do-you-need/.

 - It is important to deploy the service/pod for primary node first and wait for it to be processed before starting the secondary/other nodes.
-Deploying all YAMLs together can cause the pods to restar repeatedly.
+Deploying all YAMLs together can cause the pods to restart repeatedly.
 Th reason stated in Kubernetes documentation is:

   *If there is a node in wsrep_cluster_address without a backing galera node there will be nothing to obtain SST from which